hemanth-sunkireddy/Storage_Manager/README.md

 * For variable length data structure, `1 byte` length header is storing along with data in the tuple.
 * PostgreSQL stores small values inline; large variable-length values may be TOASTed.
 * TOAST tables are created only for tables with TOAST-able (variable-length) columns.
+* Postgres Compress data only when data is greater than threshold.
 * TOAST triggers when a value cannot fit inline after compression; highly compressible data may stay inline.
 * TOAST tables are created only for tables with TOAST-able (variable-length) columns.